mshea/useful_scripts/Markdown Cleanup and Markdown to EPUB/README.md

 2. Run `clean_markdown.py` to clean and number the files
 3. Run `build_epub.py "Book Name"` to generate the EPUB
 4. Find your EPUB in the root directory

+---

+## License

+CC0 1.0 Universal (CC0 1.0) Public Domain Dedication

+To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this software to the public domain worldwide.
+This software is distributed without any warranty.

+You should have received a copy of the CC0 Public Domain Dedication along with this software.
+If not, see <http://creativecommons.org/publicdomain/zero/1.0/>.